RakhithJK/PHPMailer-wiki/Troubleshooting.md

 * 1: show client -> server messages only.
 Don't use this - it's very unlikely to tell you anything useful.
 * 2: show client -> server and server -> client messages - this is usually the setting you want
 * 3: As 2, but also show details about the initial connection; only use this if you're having trouble connecting (e.g. connection timing out)
 * 4: As 3, but also shows detailed low-level traffic.
-Only really useful for analysing protocol-level bugs, very verbose, probably not what you need.
+Only really useful for analyzing protocol-level bugs, very verbose, probably not what you need.

 Set this option by including a line like this in your script: